-The course will be roughly divided into six modules.
+The course will be roughly divided into five modules.
 Module 1 will provide us with an introduction to North America through a survey of the region's physical environment and regional diversity.
 In Module 2, we will look at issues of settlement and population including past and present immigration attitudes/policies, cultural identities, and general demographic patterns.
 Module 3 will focus on economic issues including industrialization, postindustrial change, and the impact of capitalism.
 We will then move to Module 4 which will address a variety of urban issues such as suburbanization, urban sprawl, urban poverty, gentrification and racial/ethnic segregation.
 In Module 5, we will explore the topics of political voice and democracy.
-During most of the semester, we will concentrate on the United States and incorporate information about Canada and Mexico as we go.
-In our last module (Module 6), we will focus on Canada and Mexico specifically so that we can cover important remaining issues about these two countries that were not addressed earlier in the semester.
+During most of the semester, we will concentrate on the United States but we will incorporate information about Canada and Mexico as we go.